drewf24/world-airbnb/data-analysis/data-analysis.md

 It appears that the neighborhoods with the most expensive Airbnbs come from a range of boroughs.
 In fact, all are represented in the top 10 equally.
 Surprisingly, the Bronx contains the neighborhood, Eastchester, with the highest median price of $475.00.
-We will examine whether neighborhood has a significant influence on price by looking at an AIC selected linear model by backwards selection in the next section.
+Given the extensive analysis already done for location by borough and co-ordinates, neighborhood will not be analyzed further as it is beyond the initial scope of our focus.

 ### Location Factors and Price

+ELLIE - see sentence above – good?

+Given that there are so many neighborhoods in the dataframe, has a significant influence on price by looking at an AIC selected linear model by backwards selection in the next section.
 In order to look at these other factors, we will select a model AIC backwards selection.

 Removing NA values and creating a full model for price: